 “They’ve Got Legs”

 Most multi-legged home pests are not dangerous; the most common don’t typically bite the human occupants of the space they are crashing.
-But the sight of numerous legs rapidly wriggling across a floor or wall is often enough to provoke a scream from even the most hardy homeowner.
+But the sight of many legs rapidly wriggling across a floor or wall is often enough to provoke a scream from even the hardiest homeowner.

 - Small spiders

 While the house centipede does secrete venom, they do not commonly bite people or pets, and a bite will only cause a small, localized sting.

 Whether they sting or merely slobber, flying pests in your home can be especially frustrating.
 Their ability to take to the air to elude flailing arms, rolled newspapers, and the most determined house cats make them public enemy number one on the insect roster.

 The greatest populations of house flies are seen in summer months – under ideal conditions, the fly will develop from egg to adult in a minimum of seven days.